Presidency and Secretary

 Executive Secretary (2014-2020): Stefan Felder

 His academic work in Health Economics has appeared in Journal of Health Economics, Health Economics, Health Policy, International Journal of Health Care Finance and Economics, Medical Decision Making and European Journal of Health Economics.
-He is co-author with Thomas Mayrhofer of the textbook “Medical Decision Making: A Health Economic Primer, Springer 2011.
+He is co-author with Thomas Mayrhofer of the textbook “Medical Decision Making: A Health Economic Primer, (2nd edition) Springer 2017.

 Florence Jusot, France (2014-2020)